Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 Growing a garden in our own backyards it’s probably one of the most environmentally conscious decisions we can make.
 In shopping at chain grocery stores, which is obviously necessary during the winter months, we are purchasing food that has often times come from great distances, often times from other parts of the world.
 The carbon footprint that is created in bringing foods from halfway around the world is enormous.

 By growing our own gardens, we become self-reliant, we diminish our carbon footprint, and we are working towards the sustainability of the planet.
-If there is not the means to grow a garden, consider shopping locally with local businesses and local farmers.
-Farmers market would be a great example of a place to buy produce and dairy.
+If there are not the means to grow a garden, consider shopping locally with local businesses and local farmers.
+The Farmers Market would be a great example of a place to buy produce and dairy.
 Our investment in local farmers helps sustain their farms.
 It also removes GMO’s from our diet and disempower’s corporate giants like Monsanto.

 Thousands of people are learning to grow their own food.
 It’s not just a great idea in theory.
 There’s a growing movement of those who have found very practical ways to grow their own food.